rhaiscript/book/src/rust/modules/imp-resolver.md

     // Only required function.
     fn resolve(
         &self,
         engine: &Engine,                    // reference to the current 'Engine'
+        source_path: Option<&str>,          // path of the parent module
         path: &str,                         // the module path
         pos: Position,                      // position of the 'import' statement ) -> Result<Rc<Module>, Box<EvalAltResult>> {
         // Check module path.
         if is_valid_module_path(path) {
             let mut my_module =
                 load_secret_module(path)    // load the custom module
                     .map_err(|err|
                         // Return EvalAltResult::ErrorInModule upon loading error
                         EvalAltResult::ErrorInModule(path.into(), Box::new(err), pos).into()
                     )?;
             my_module.build_index();        // index it
             Rc::new(my_module)              // make it shared
         } else {
             // Return EvalAltResult::ErrorModuleNotFound if the path is invalid Err(EvalAltResult::ErrorModuleNotFound(path.into(), pos).into())